Hadrian767-UT/UT-mobile-basetools/PORTING.md

 And copy your **game.droid** and the **locale/** folder to the **assets/** folder from the APK that u are using.

 ## Modifying the APK

+Now, u will learn **how to modifying an existent APK like it if yours**!